Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 > #### *Generation 15*

-5 generations later we see some improvement, they are just circeling around anymore but also start to explore different areas of the map, <br>
+5 generations later, we see some improvement.
+They are not simply circling around anymore, instead they are starting<br>
-but this still isn't very good looking.<br>
+to explore various areas of the map, but this still isn't very good-looking.<br>

 <p align="center">
 <img src="https://github.com/Slowlor1ss/2D-Shooter-MachineLearning/blob/main/source/Media/NavGen15Short.gif?raw=true" width="50%" height="50%"><br>